radiantlogic-v8/documentation-new/documentation/maintenance/applying-patches.md

 ---
 title: Applying Patches
 description: Learn how to apply patches to an environment to update the version of RadiantOne Identity Data Management.
-Learn how to manage a Secure Data Connector client, including updating, troubleshooting, and reviewing client logs.
 ---

 ## Overview